jeffikus/pulse/README.md

 The plugin basically does the following:

-* Outputs console data for a logged in user - the object will state that the user is logged in
+* Outputs console data for a logged in user - the object will state that the user is logged in - [Console Screenshot](http://d.pr/i/22H6 "Console Screenshot")
-* Outputs console data for a non logged in user - the object will state that the user is not logged in
+* Outputs console data for a non logged in user - the object will state that the user is not logged in - [Console Screenshot](http://d.pr/i/cCCs "Console Screenshot")

 # Why on Github and not WordPress.org